 By investing money in start-up companies, distressed companies, and other unique situations, private equity can produce large capital appreciation.

-In essence, equity crowdfunding is raising capital from “the crowd”.
+As the name suggests, equity crowdfunding is raising capital from “the crowd”.

 Investors in equity crowdfunding expect their investment to appreciate in value.
 This requires the company they invested in to be successful.